Postgres Client

 Replay Buffer (Postgres)

 Same API as the Redis replay buffer, but backed by a Postgres table.
 Best suited for durable audit trails or history that needs to survive longer than Redis TTLs.
-Sequence numbers are generated atomically via a dedicated _seq table, so they are safe across multiple server instances.
+Sequence numbers are generated atomically via a dedicated _seq table using INSERT ...
+ON CONFLICT DO UPDATE, so concurrent publishes from multiple instances produce strictly ordered sequences with no duplicates or gaps.

 When to use over the Redis version: When you want replay data to be truly persistent - queryable with SQL, backed up with your database, and not subject to Redis memory limits or TTL eviction.
 Ideal for audit logs, compliance trails, or any history you need to keep long-term.